commercial AI agents · for the humans running agents

 Delivery coordination

-Track tasks, read project updates, identify blockers, draft client-ready summaries, and keep delivery moving without manual status archaeology.
+Use agents to track tasks, read project updates, identify blockers, draft client-ready summaries, and keep delivery moving without manual status archaeology.

 Research and synthesis